Bang1338/wordle-today/PREVIOUS.md

 Outdated?
 See [new one here](README.md)

 ## Fair warning
 - This will show Wordle answer at the end, as well as hints.
-If you don't want spoiler and try it yourself without hint, **please look away**'.
+If you don't want spoiler and try it yourself without hint, **please look away**.

 ## Wordle hints